gabsillis/iceicle/doc/install.md

 ```

 ## Third Party Library Options

+Third Party Libraries can be included in the build process by applying the corresponding cmake flag: `cmake -D<flag-name> ..`

 ### PETSc
 `ICEICLE_USE_PETSC` : Interface ICEicle with PETSc - a library for linear and nonlinear sparse solvers on distributed memory platforms.
 Currently integrated features include:
 - Finite Difference construction of Jacobians in a PETSc `Mat`